erSubhashThapa/100daysofcode/r2-log.md

  I'm trying to get the amounts needed of a list of ingredients that would total to specified nutrients or close to specified nutrients.

- I'm not sure what to search.
+ I'm not sure what to search to even begin.

+ ### Using another example:
- Example, If I have a collection of objects, each with different values of colors:
+ If I have a collection of objects, each with different values of colors:

  ```javascript
  {